ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/testing-plan.rst

       assert_eq!(b.iter().position(|&v| v == 0), None);
   }

-This test suite is executed on :ref:`all qualified targets of Ferrocene <targets/index:qualified targets>`.
+This test suite is executed on :ref:`all certified targets of Ferrocene <certified-core-targets>`.

 The results of the coretests test suite can be found in the "Library Test Suite" section of :doc:`each targets test results <qualification-report:rustc/index>`.